rtmigo/depz/README.md

 ### Local dependencies are recursive

-When a project depends on local `mylib`, it means, it also depends on all the dependences of `mylib`.
+When a project depends on local `mylib`, it means, it also depends on all the dependencies of `mylib`.
 So after scannig `myproject/depz.txt` we will also scan `mylib/depz.txt` the same way.

 ### Paths are relative to parent of depz.txt